 Term Definition Distribution Network Operator (DNO) An electricity distributor that operates one of the 14 distribution services areas and in whose Electricity Distribution Licence the requirements of Section B of the standard conditions of that licence have effect.
 Distribution Services Area The area specified by the Gas and Electricity Markets Authority within which each DNO must provide specified distribution services.
-The system consisting (wholly or mainly) of electric lines owned or operated by an authorised distributor that is used for the distribution of electricity from: Grid Supply Points or generation sets or other entry points to the points of delivery to: Distribution System Customers or Users or any transmission licensee in its capacity as operator of that licensee's transmission system or the Great Britain (GB) transmission system and includes any remote transmission assets (owned by a transmission licensee within England and Wales) that are operated by that authorised distributor and any electrical plant, electricity meters, and metering equipment owned or operated by it in connection with the distribution of electricity, but does not include any part of the GB transmission system.
-EHV Distribution Charging Methodology (EDCM) The EDCM used for calculating charges to Designated EHV Properties as required by standard licence condition 13B of the Electricity Distribution Licence.
+Distribution System The system consisting (wholly or mainly) of electric lines owned or operated by an authorized distributor that is used for the distribution of electricity from: Grid Supply Points or generation sets or other entry points to the points of delivery to: Customers or Users or any transmission licensee in its capacity as operator of that licensee's transmission system or the Great Britain (GB) transmission system and includes any remote transmission assets (owned by a transmission licensee within England and Wales) that are operated by that authorized distributor and any electrical plant, electricity meters, and metering equipment owned or operated by it in connection with the distribution of electricity, but does not include any part of the GB transmission system.
+Duos Tariff ID An identifier assigned to an SVA metering system which is used to assign the use of system charges for Migrated MPANs EHV Distribution Charging Methodology (EDCM) The EDCM used for calculating charges to Designated EHV Properties as required by standard licence condition 13B of the Electricity Distribution Licence.
 Electricity Distribution Licence The Electricity Distribution Licence granted or treated as granted pursuant to section 6(1) of the Electricity Act 1989.
 Electricity Distributor Any person who is authorised by an Electricity Distribution Licence to distribute electricity.
 Embedded Network An electricity Distribution System operated by an LDNO and embedded within another Distribution System.
-Engineering Recommendation P2/6 A document of the Energy Networks Association, which defines planning standards for security of supply and is referred to in Standard Licence Condition 24 of our Electricity Distribution Licence.
+Embedded Network report for DUoS - aggregated data A report of data by IDNO's DUoS Tariff ID and by IDNO providing counts of MPANs and units consumed Engineering Recommendation P2/6 A document of the Energy Networks Association, which defines planning standards for security of supply and is referred to in Standard Licence Condition 24 of our Electricity Distribution Licence.
 Entry Point A boundary point at which electricity is exported onto a Distribution System from a connected installation or from another Distribution System, not forming part of the total system (boundary point and total system having the meaning given to those terms in the BSC).